learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

 ## Objectives

-* Understand Has-Many-Through relationships.
+* Understand Has-Many-Through relationships
-* Construct indirect relationships between models (Customers, Waiters and Meals).
+* Construct indirect relationships between models (Customers, Waiters and Meals)
-* Explore the concept of a 'joining' model.
+* Explore the concept of a 'joining' model
-* Continue to write code using a Single Source of Truth.
+* Continue to write code using a Single Source of Truth

 ## Introduction